mingyr/san/README.md

 # san
-This repo contains files for the subject adversarial network which will be published in Applied Soft Computing
+This repo contains files for the subject adversarial network which is published on Applied Soft Computing.

 It depends on the library dnn-lib.